Artisan Faucets Review & Rating Updated: 03/08/18

 - Shenzhen Ke Hua Xing Industrial Ltd. (China): Stainless steel, brass and copper sinks; porcelain-enamel sanitary wares, vanities, and even ceramic tile.
 Known informally as "KeHauaXing", the company also manufactures stainless sinks for the Canadian sink company,

 - MaxSteel Enterprise Co., Ltd (Viet Nam): Stainless steel and enameled china sinks.

 - Guangdong Yingao Kitchen Utensils Co., Ltd. (China): Stainless steel sinks,

 The company began selling faucets a few years ago, at about the time it changed its web address from artisansinks.com to artisanstyles.com to better reflect the expanded product line.
 It sells only kitchen faucets.

-Artisan's faucets are not "designer faucets" as claimed on the cover of its July 2014 catalog, except in the sense that all faucets must have been designed by somebody, usually an engineer.
+These are faucets and not "designer faucets" as claimed on the cover of Artisan's catalog, except in the sense that all faucets must have been designed by somebody, usually an engineer.
 But, in the faucet industry the term designer faucets, by general consensus, is reserved for companies like that create unique and proprietary faucet designs using architects and product designers.